Hancock, Maryland: Geography

 According to the United States Census Bureau, the town has a total area of 2.75 sqmi, of which 2.73 sqmi is land and 0.02 sqmi is water.

 The state of Maryland narrows to a width of less than two miles (3 km) in the Hancock area—the smallest non-vertex border-to-border distance of any U.S. state.

-The Chesapeake & Ohio Canal passes through the town, and the Western Maryland Rail Trail connects Hancock with Fort Frederick State Park.
+The Chesapeake and Ohio Canal passes through the town, and the Western Maryland Rail Trail connects Hancock with Fort Frederick State Park.

+The main entrance waterways to the town's periphery are Licking Creek to the east and Sideling Hill Creek along the Washington-Allegany county line to the west.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Hancock has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Transportation

 The primary means of travel to and from Hancock is by road.
 Interstate 70 is the main highway serving the town.
 I-70 continues east to Baltimore and west to the southern suburbs of Pittsburgh.
 U.S. Route 40 runs concurrently with I-70 through the town, but just to the northwest, splits with I-70 to follow Interstate 68 westward towards Cumberland.
 U.S. Route 522 also traverses Hancock, heading northwest with I-70 into Pennsylvania and southward into eastern West Virginia towards Winchester, Virginia.
 Within the town, Maryland Route 144 serves as a local service route, following Main Street.